Systematic Analysis of Biomolecular Conformational Ensembles with PENSA

 \section{Conclusions}

-We present a powerful toolkit to build workflows for the systematic and quantitative analysis of biomolecular systems and their conformational ensembles.
-PENSA provides flexible options to featurize various biomolecular systems, metrics to compare ensembles and to detect interrelations between different regions of a system, and methods to produce intuitive visualizations.
+We present a powerful toolkit to build workflows for the systematic and quantitative analysis of biomolecular systems and their conformational ensembles. {PENSA's code is open and maintained at \url{https://github.com/drorlab/pensa}.
+It provides flexible options to featurize various biomolecular systems, metrics to compare ensembles and to detect interrelations between different regions of a system, and methods to produce intuitive visualizations.
 We demonstrate the effectiveness of these methods on three real-world examples from molecular biology, showing how PENSA makes it easier for researchers to analyze large amounts of complex simulation data.